 Alcohol addiction is the most common type of addiction, and it’s also one of the most difficult to overcome.
 But recovery is possible with dedication and the right resources.

-People can achieve sobriety in different ways.
+People can achieve the benefits of quitting alcohol in different ways.
 Those with mild alcohol problems may be able to recover with the help of support groups, such as Alcoholics Anonymous, or a primary care physician.
 However, people addicted to alcohol require rehab to recover from the disease.

 More than 15 million people in the United States had an alcohol use disorder in 2016, according to the National Survey on Drug Use and Health.
 About 1.1 million people went to rehab for alcohol, and an additional 1.1 million went to rehab for alcohol and use of another drug.

-About 14 million people who needed treatment for an alcohol problem in 2016 didn’t receive it, according to that survey.
+The survey revealed that 14 million people who needed treatment for an alcohol problem in 2016 didn’t receive it.

 It can be difficult to determine whether you have a drinking problem and whether you need rehab.
-Those who can stop drinking on their own probably aren’t addicted to alcohol.
+Those who can stop drinking on their own probably aren’t addicted.

 The DSM-5 uses 11 criteria, including those listed above, to diagnose alcoholism.
 You can answer a quick questionnaire to determine how severe your addiction to alcohol is.